jundalisay/sp/content/en/research/descartes/geometry/part-02.md

 The question which had been begun to be solved by Euclid, and pursued by Apollonius, without having been completed by anyone, was as follows.

+{{< q >}}
+But which (Apollonius) says in the third book that the place at three and four lines was not perfected by Euclid, neither he himself nor anyone else could have perfected:

+but not even the slightest addition to what Euclid wrote, by means of those conics which were shown in advance up to the time of Euclid, etc.
+{{< /q >}}

+He asks the question:

+But at the third and fourth lines, in which (Apollonius) magnificently boasts and shows off, no credit being given to him who had written earlier, it is of this kind: If from one and the same point, straight lines are drawn at given angles to three straight lines given in position; and if the ratio of the rectangle contained by two of the drawn lines to the square of the remaining one is given: the point touches a solid locus given in position, that is, one of the three conic sections.
+And if lines are drawn at given angles to four straight lines given in position; and if the ratio of the rectangle contained by two of the drawn lines to the rectangle contained by the other two is given: similarly the point will touch a given conic section in position.
+If indeed [lines are drawn] to only two, the locus is shown to be a plane.
+But if [lines are drawn] to more than four, the point will touch loci not yet known, but only called lines; but what kind they are, or what property they have, is not certain: they have put together and shown one of them, and not the first, and the one that seems most obvious, showing it to be useful.
+But their propositions are these:

+If from some point straight lines are drawn at given angles to five straight lines given in position, and if the ratio of the rectangular parallelepiped contained by three of the drawn lines to the rectangular parallelepiped contained by the other two and some given line is given, the point will touch a line given in position.
+But if [lines are drawn] to six, and if the ratio of the solid contained by three lines to the solid contained by the other three is given; again the point will touch a line given in position.
+But if [lines are drawn] to more than six, they do not yet have anything to say, whether a ratio of some content of four lines to that which is contained by the rest is given, since there is nothing contained by more than three dimensions

 Having 3 or 4 or more straight lines given by position; first a point is asked, from which one can draw as many other straight lines, one on each of the given ones, which make given angles with them, and that the rectangle contained by two of those which will thus be drawn from the same point, have the given ratio with the square of the third, if there are only three; or with the rectangle of the other two, if there are four;